Zaczero/xsecurelock/README.md

     `keysym 0x1008ff14, XF86AudioPlay`, set
     `XSECURELOCK_KEY_XF86AudioPlay_COMMAND`.
 This hook is mainly for special keys that do not produce normal text input.
-Beware: be cautious about what you run with this, as it may yield attackers control over your computer.
+Beware: be cautious about what you run with this, as it may give attackers control over your computer.
 *   `XSECURELOCK_LIST_VIDEOS_COMMAND`: shell command to list all video files to potentially play by `saver_mpv` or `saver_mplayer`.
 Defaults to `find ~/Videos -type f`.